 Feedforward neural networks 2.
 Quick start

-You may create the iris example set with the Create iris example... command that you will find under the Neural nets option in the New menu.
-Three new objects will appear in the List of Objects: a FFNet, a Categories and a Pattern.
+You may create the iris example set with the Create iris example... command that you will find under the Feedforward neural networks option in the New menu.
+Three new objects will appear in the List of Objects: a FFNet, a Categories and a PatternList.

 Learning the iris data

 The first thing you probably might want to do is to let the FFNet learn the association in each pattern-category pair.
 To do this select all three objects together and choose Learn....
 A form will appear, asking you to supply some settings for the learning algorithm.
-Learning starts after you have clicked the OK-button.
-Since the example network does not have too many weights that need to be adjusted and the learning data set is very small and computers nowadays are very fast, this will only take a very short time.
+Learning starts after you have clicked the OK button.
+As the example network has only a small number of weights that need to be adjusted, and the learning data set is very small, this will only take a very short time.

-You might also want to compare the FFNet classifier with a discriminant classifier.
+You may also want to compare the FFNet classifier with a discriminant classifier.

 Create other neural net topologies